Feng shui – the Chinese art of placement

 Q: And can feng shui deliver all of that?

-JC: Absolutely.
+Jan: Absolutely.
 From the point of view of becoming an expert, though, the good thing is that clients tend to come in groups – I once had four people in one week who were having fertility problems.
-One was a radio presenter and she was so thrilled when she immediately got pregnant that she recommended me to all her friends.
+One was a famous radio presenter and she was so thrilled when she got pregnant that she recommended me to all her friends.
+There is a lot of research on how feng shui works, mainly from environmental psychology, priming, ergonomics, etc.

 Q: So is it just a case of telling everyone the same thing?